Jukebox Charlie: Background

-Jukebox Charlie was recorded during Paycheck's prolific tenure at Little Darlin' Records, where he closely worked with producer Aubrey Mayhew.
 Mayhew, a key figure in Paycheck's early career, not only produced the album but also co-wrote several of its songs.

-The album was released in July 1967 and marked a significant milestone for Paycheck, becoming one his most commercially successful early efforts.
-It peaked at number 10 on the Billboard Top Country Albums chart, a career high for him at the time.
+The album was released in July 1967 and became one of his most commercially successful early efforts, peaking at number 10 on the Billboard Top Country Albums chart.
 As with earlier releases for Little Darlin', the album's back cover credits only a handful of contributors, most notably Lloyd Green on the pedal steel guitar.